KendrickAng/pacman/README.md

-# pacman
+# Pacman
-Pacman with reinforcement learning from CS3243 (following CS188)
+Following CS188, this project makes use of Reinforcement Learning to play Pacman.
+We use Q-learning with customised features to do so.